 By Logan Livers, Storage.com

-Now that we’re right in the heat of summer, you’ve undoubtedly taken your jet ski out on the water for a couple of joy rides.
-Whether you’re a lake-goer or a beach bum, jet skis can contribute endless hours of fun in the sun and are a great way to enjoy the open water.
-But when your jet ski isn’t in the water, what do you do with it.
+Whether you’re a lake-goer or a beach bum, jet skis deliver countless hours of fun in the sun.
+But when your jet ski isn’t in the water, what do you do with it?

 Before moving your jet ski into storage, however, there are several steps you must take, including draining fuel and disconnecting the battery, winterizing and servicing, deciding on indoor storage or dry stack storage, and finding the right unit size and amenities.

-John Salvatore, general manager of Watercraft Superstore, which sells a wide variety of watercraft and watercraft parts out of Clearwater, Fla., is an expert on taking care of jet skis.
-According to Salvatore, you don’t need to worry about preparation for short-term storage; however, there are a number of things to consider when placing a jet ski in storage for long periods of time are the fuel and the battery.
+John Salvatore, general manager of Watercraft Superstore, which sells a wide variety of watercraft and watercraft parts out of Clearwater, Fla. says the two most important issues to consider when placing a jet ski in storage for long periods of time are the fuel and the battery.

 Winterizing and Servicing Your Jet Ski